thembaxaba157/loadshedding-schedule/README.md

 ## 🤝 Contributing

-1. Fork the repo
+1. Fork this repo
-2. Create your feature branch (`git checkout -b feature/my-feature`)
+2. Create a new branch: `git checkout -b feature/your-feature`
-3. Commit your changes (`git commit -am 'Add feature'`)
+3. Commit: `git commit -am 'Add feature'`
-4. Push to the branch (`git push origin feature/my-feature`)
+4. Push: `git push origin feature/your-feature`
 5. Open a pull request

 ---

+## 🚧 Possible Future Features

+- ✅ Real-time notifications via email/SMS
+- 📊 Dashboard with graphs and trends
+- 🔒 Admin portal to manage data and schedules
+- 🧠 Use of ML to predict future load shedding patterns
+- ☁️ Deployment using Docker/Kubernetes
+- 🔁 Historical data tracking and CSV export

+---

 ## 📄 License

-MIT License.
-See `LICENSE` for details.
+This project is licensed under the MIT License — see [`LICENSE`](LICENSE) for details.